esp-rs/book/src/tooling/simulating/wokwi.md

 ## Using Wokwi for VS Code extension
 Wokwi offers a VS Code extension that allows user to simulate their project directly from your code editor by only adding a few files.
 For more information see [Wokwi documentation][wokwi-vscode].
-You can also debug your code using the VS Code debugger, see [Debugging your code]
+You can also debug your code using the VS Code debugger, see [Debugging your code].

+When using any of the [templates], there is a prompt that generates the required files to use Wokwi VS Code extension.

 ## Using wokwi-server
 [wokwi-server] is a CLI tool for launching a Wokwi simulation of your project.
 I.e., it allows you to build a project on your machine, or in a container, and simulate the resulting binary.

 [wokwi-server] also allows simulating your resulting binary on other Wokwi projects, with more hardware parts other than the chip itself.
 See the [corresponding section of the wokwi-server Readme] for detailed instructions.

+## Custom chips
+Wokwi allows generating custom chips that let you to program the behaviour of a component that is not supported in Wokwi, for more details see the official [Wokwi documentation][wokwi-custom-chip]

 [Wokwi]: https://wokwi.com/
 [wokwi.com/rust]: https://wokwi.com/rust